Learn how to cook a sweet potato in the microwave for a delicious, fast meal or side dish.

 - Wash and dry the sweet potato.
 Be sure to scrub the sweet potato to remove any dirt that may be stuck to it.

-- Pierce the sweet potato with a butter knife or a fork multiple times all around the potato.
+- Pierce the sweet potato with a paring knife or a fork three or four times all around the potato.

 - Sprinkle salt all over the potato to coat it.

-- The potato is done when you can easily pierce it through the center without much resistance.
+- Check for doneness.
+The potato is done when you can easily pierce it through the center without much resistance.
 Cook times vary based upon the microwave wattage and the size of the potato.
-If it isn't done, cook it in 1-minute increments until it is.
+If it isn't done, cook it in 30-second increments until it is.

-- Remove the potato from the microwave with tongs, hot pad or kitchen towel.
+- Remove the potato from the microwave with tongs or a clean kitchen towel.
 Be careful, it will be very hot.

-- Cut the potato with a small knife to open it up.
-Be careful because steam will likely come out of the potato.
+- Cut the potato with a knife to open it up lengthwise.

-- Use a fork to fluff the potato.
-Add your desired toppings, such as butter and brown sugar.
+- Add your desired toppings, such as butter and brown sugar, or none at all.